smorad/um_cisc_7404/05_to.typ

 ==
 $ argmax_(a_t in A) bb(E)[cal(R)(s_(t+1)) | s_t, a_t] = argmax_(a_t in A) sum_(s_(t+1) in S) cal(R)(s_(t+1)) dot Tr(s_(t+1) | s_t, a_t) $

-We have a name for a function that picks actions #pause

-We call this the *policy*, which usually has parameters $theta in Theta$ #pause
+But earlier, we said that algorithms provide a policy $pi$ #pause

 $ pi: S times Theta |-> Delta A $ #pause

+So we can turn this equation into a policy #pause

-$ pi (a_t | s_t; theta) = cases(
+$ pi (a_t | s_t; theta) = Pr (a_t | s_t ; theta) =  cases(
   1 "if" a_t = argmax_(a_t in A) bb(E)[cal(R)(s_(t+1)) | s_t, a_t, theta],
   0 "otherwise"
 ) $ #pause

-The policy is the "brain" of the agent, it controls the agent
+This policy will always act to maximize the expected reward!

 ==

 We figured out the mystery the reward function was hiding #pause

-We found a policy that maximizes the reward #pause
+We found a policy that is optimal with respect to the reward #pause

+*Question:* Are we done?
+Why or why not?

-But we want to maximize the discounted return, not the reward! #pause
+*Answer:* No, we want to maximize the discounted return, not the reward! #pause

-We have one last thing to do
+We have one more thing to do

 = Trajectory Optimization